idanhom/Test-administration/README.md

-## README for Candidate Management Script
+## README for Test Administration Script

 ---